NSW Peak Demand Reduction Scheme (PDRS)

-The latest change to the solar battery subsidy aligns with the objectives of the Peak Demand Reduction Scheme (PDRS) that launched back in 2022 and will run through to 2050.
+The national solar battery subsidy aligns with the objectives of the Peak Demand Reduction Scheme (PDRS) that launched back in 2022.

-How much is the new NSW PDRS subsidy for 2025?
+How much is the NSW PDRS subsidy worth in 2026?

-From July 1 2025, the NSW solar battery incentive will offer rebates of up to $1,500 for solar batteries that connect to a Virtual Power Plant (VPP).
+At the time of updating in June 2026, the NSW solar battery incentive offers rebates of up to $1,100 for solar batteries that connect to a Virtual Power Plant (VPP).

-The available incentive offered to residential and business customers will be determined by the size of the battery, the location of install and the market prices of the rebate certificates.
+The incentive amount is determined by the size of the battery, the location of install and the market prices of the rebate certificates.

 Who is eligible for the NSW PDRS subsidy?